laneboysrc/nrf24l01-rc/stm32f1-nrf24l01-transmitter/doc/architecture.md

 * The nRF24 address can serve as a unique model identifier so that the PB can find the corresponding model in its memory

+* Trims have to be assigneable to a specific input.
+Trims may be either a pair of push-buttons (option: support a separate centering button?) or a potentiometer, or be mechanical (i.e. not existant from a software point-of-view).
+    - Note: output channels can have a trim too?!

 ## Mixer

 * The mixer is derived from Deviation
 * The mixer calculates signed 16 bit servo values
+* Internally the mixer calculates signed 32 bit
-* Common templates like V-tail, Flaperons, 4-wheel steering
+* Support common templates like V-tail, Flaperons, 4-wheel steering

 ## RF protocol